gsajko/blog/content/projects/part2_filtering_out.md

 I did this as a test for a list of only 60 users, and `db` file was about 200mb in size.
 Compared to `home-timeline` `db` file from grabbing tweets from more than 600 users I follow - 160mb (about 2,5 months of cronjobs).

-As I mentioned earlier - script downloaded 3200 each time per user - going back in time to 2008 for some users.
+As I mentioned earlier - the script downloaded 3200 each time per user - going back in time to 2008 for some users.
 It was fun looking at tweets posted in 2008, though.
-People were using Twitter in a totally different way than today - there were mostly micro-bloging ("I ate lemon pie today", "watching the game" - that kind of stuff).
+People were using Twitter in a totally different way than today - there were mostly micro-blogging ("I ate lemon pie today", "watching the game" - that kind of stuff).

 ## Filtering out